microchip-pic-avr-examples/dspic33ck512mpt608-provision-prototyping/README.md

 1. Install TPDS (https://www.microchip.com/tpds).

 2. In order to provision the Trust Anchor element, an extension is required to enable Kit Protocol over UART.
 This allows TPDS to communicate with the hardware and the secure elements.
-Follow the instructions found in the "Trust Platform Design Suite Installation" section of the [CAL release notes](https://onlinedocs.microchip.com/v2/keyword-lookup?keyword=KIT_PROTOCOL&version=latest&redirect=true) to download and install the extension.
+Follow the instructions found in the "Secure Element Provision Prototyping" section under "Trust Platform Design Suite Installation" section of the [CAL release notes](https://onlinedocs.microchip.com/v2/keyword-lookup?keyword=KIT_PROTOCOL&version=latest&redirect=true) to request and install the TA10x-TCSM TPDS configurator extension.

 > **NOTE:** TPDS needs to be restarted before the changes are applied.